Dzungthez/ChatApp-RAG/README.md

 ```bash
    python -m streamlit run src\app.py
    ```
 4. Wait for the app to open in your browser.
-Uploading your pdf files and start asking questions.
+Uploading your pdf files if neccessary and start asking questions.

 ## Demo